 How do I access the safe?

-Some of the safes have key access and some have combination access.
-The combination safes have printed instructions on the front of the door.
+Safes at Walt Disney World have combination access, with printed instructions on the front of the door.
 Typically you select your own four-digit code and then use that code to access your belongings.
-Key lock safes will have the key inserted into the lock upon your arrival.
-To secure your gear, simply use the key and take it with you.

 Will my hotel housekeeper have access to the safe?